culturing/poems/Poems/2026-07-07/06 Life of a Certain Kind.md

 07 July 2026

-There is a blinding kind of faith that I have known all too well, a faith that refuses to be human, refuses to admit that our weaknesses never entirely vanish, not even with age.
+There is a blinding kind of faith that I have known too well, a faith that refuses to be human, refuses to admit that our weaknesses never entirely vanish, not even with age.